Biographies Characteristics Analysis

 Igor Evgenievich Tamm Ilya Mikhailovich Frank

-"for his discovery and interpretation of the Cherenkov effect"
+"for the discovery and interpretation of the Cherenkov effect"

 Born in 1895 in Vladivostok,